ebursztein/sitefab/documentation/gettting_started.md

 The easiest way to get started is to use the demo site which is located in the the **demo_site/** directory

 1. Copy it to the directory of you choice:  `cp -r demo_site my_site`

-2.Change directory to the newly created one: `cd my_site`
+2. Change directory to the newly created one: `cd my_site`

-3.Generate the site: `python ../sitefab.py -c config/sitefab.yaml generate`
+3. Generate the site: `python ../sitefab.py -c config/sitefab.yaml generate`

-4.The rendered site is in the **generated/** directory.
+4. The rendered site is in the **generated/** directory.
 You can visualize the rendered files either by opening the index file in your browser or via a local server.

-See our [nginx installation guide](/documentation/nginx_install.md) to learn how to install nginx and get the pretty print URLs working.

 ## Configuring your site